Workflow

 Clarification Interaction Loop🔗

 Questions may include predefined answer options.
 Agentty displays them as an optional numbered list under an "Options:" header with the first option pre-selected when options exist.
 Use j/k or Up/Down to navigate options and Enter to submit the highlighted choice.
 Moving above the first option or below the last option switches into the free-text answer input shown below the list.
 Questions without predefined options open directly in that free-text input.
 Submitting a blank free-text answer stores no answer for that question.
-Press Esc at any point to end the clarification turn immediately and return the session to Review without sending a reply.
+Press Ctrl+C at any point to end the clarification turn immediately and return the session to Review without sending a reply.

 Session Sizes🔗